Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Discussion

 where the means $\mu_{A},\mu_{B}$ are stochastic functions of time evolving as

 while the variances $\sigma_{A}^2,\sigma_{B}^2$ are the deterministic functions of time

-where $t_0<t$ is a constant of integration, and $l_A,l_B\in\{+1,-1\}$.
-We see that, under simultaneous measurement of conjugate observables, an initially-Gaussian PDF remains Gaussian for all time.
-Also, much like we saw in~\eqref{eq_hierarchyOfCumulants}, the mean of the distribution executes a random walk (this time in two dimensions) of volatilities proportional to the variances.
-However, unlike in~\eqref{eq_hierarchyOfCumulants}, now the variances converge to non-zero values as the measurement runs to completion:
+where $t_A,t_B<t$ are constants of integration, as are $l_A,l_B\in\{+1,-1\}$.
+Evidently, under simultaneous measurement of conjugate observables, an initially-Gaussian-uncorrelated PDF remains so for all time.
+Also, much like was seen in~\eqref{eq_hierarchyOfCumulants}, the mean of the distribution executes a random walk (this time in two dimensions) of volatilities proportional to the variances.
+However, unlike in~\eqref{eq_hierarchyOfCumulants}, now the variances converge to non-zero values as the measurements run to completion ($t\to\infty$):

-This comes about because the measurement of $A$ causes collapse ``along the $A$-direction" (along the integral curves of $\Phi^B_\tau$) and diffusion ``perpendicular to the $A$-direction" (along the integral curves of $\Phi^A_\tau$); while the simultaneous measurement of $B$ causes the converse; and at completion of the measurement the effects precisely cancel out.
+This comes about because the measurement of $A$ causes collapse ``along the $A$-direction'' (along the integral curves of $\Phi^B_\tau$) and diffusion ``perpendicular to the $A$-direction'' (along the integral curves of $\Phi^A_\tau$); while the simultaneous measurement of $B$ causes the converse; and at completion of the measurement the effects precisely cancel out.
 Notice that~\eqref{eq_completeJointMeasurement} gives

 which begins to resemble~\eqref{eq_Heisenberg1}.
 Is it the case that the product $\sigma_{A}(t)\sigma_{B}(t)$ remains above this limit at all times?
 That depends on the exponents $l_A,l_B$.
-The case $l_A=+1$ gives $\sigma_A(t_0^+)\to\infty$; it describes complete ignorance about $A$ at some past time $t_0$.
-On the other hand, the case $l_A=-1$ gives $\sigma_A(t_0^+)=0$; it describes perfect information about $A$ at the past time $t_0$.
-Likewise for $l_B$.
-Since we are interested in beginning from a state of ignorance, the relevant solution for us has $l_A=l_B=+1$.
+The case $l_A=+1$ gives $\sigma_A(t_A^+)\to\infty$; it describes complete ignorance about $A$ at some past time $t_A$.
+In contrast, the case $l_A=-1$ gives $\sigma_A(t_A^+)=0$; it describes perfect information about $A$ at the past time $t_A$.
+Likewise for $l_B$.\footnote{It is noteworthy that when $\sigma_A$ and $\sigma_B$ are smaller than their terminal values~\eqref{eq_completeJointMeasurement} (i.e. for $l_A=l_B=-1$) one actually \emph{loses} information by measuring!
+(Because the induced disturbances win over the information gains.)} Since I am interested in beginning from a state of ignorance, the relevant solution has $l_A=l_B=+1$.
 It then follows from~\eqref{eq_solSigma} that the inequality

 holds for all times.
-If both measurements are characterized by the same (inverse) temperature $\beta$ and trap frequency $\Omega$, this further reduces to
+If both measuring apparatuses are of the same (inverse) quality, $\qbar$, this further reduces to

-We have derived this uncertainty-uncertainty relation by considering simultaneous measurement of the pair of conjugate observables $A,B$.
+I have derived this uncertainty-uncertainty relation by considering simultaneous measurement of the pair of conjugate observables $A,B$.
 Could this be a general epistemic obstruction, or is there some different sequence of measurements that fares better?
-We leave the question open for future investigation.
+I leave the question open for future investigation.